RichoKD/GalaxyRend/frontend/docs/TECHNICAL_FLOW.md

-# FluxFrame Frontend - Technical Flow Documentation
+# GalaxyRend Frontend - Technical Flow Documentation

-This document provides a detailed technical explanation of how data flows through the FluxFrame frontend application and how components interact with each other.
+This document provides a detailed technical explanation of how data flows through the GalaxyRend frontend application and how components interact with each other.

 ## Project Overview

-**FluxFrame** is a decentralized work platform built on Starknet where Creators post jobs and Nodes deliver excellence.
+**GalaxyRend** is a decentralized work platform built on Starknet where Creators post jobs and Nodes deliver excellence.
 The frontend is a modern Next.js 15 application with React 19, styled with Tailwind CSS.

 ## Component Hierarchy and Data Flow